Edition for Web Developers — Last Updated 3 June 2023

 A navigable target name string, initially the empty string.

-User agents may destroy the documents of document states with non-null documents, as long as the Document
+User agents may destroy a document and its descendants given the documents of document states with non-null documents, as long as the Document

 is not fully active.